 Here’s an example: Let’s say you see a Louis Vuitton handbag advertised for 50% less than you can find it anywhere else.
 You go ahead and purchase the item, pleased that you got such a great deal and excited that it will soon arrive.

 Once you receive it, though, you find that it’s just a cheap knockoff—and not even a very good one at that.
 Some of the stitching has already started coming out, the printing on the outside is sloppy, and the zipper will only close about ¼ of the way.

 As you can see, in contrast to what we’ve discussed so far, bogus product scams will often give you something in return for your money, but probably nothing close to what you expected.

 Pro tip: Don’t let your desire to snag a great deal cloud your reason.
 Whether you’re shopping for high-end handbags or the hottest toy of the season, if the deal sounds too good to be true, it probably is.

-These scammers also know that you’re probably tired after getting up early or staying up late, and that you’re likely in a crowded, stressful situation, so your defenses are down.
+These scammers also know that you’re probably tired of getting up early or staying up late and that you’re likely in a crowded, stressful situation, so your defenses are down.

 Usually, you’ll find these fake coupon advertisements making the rounds on social media websites, and—as we discussed above—through emails.

 Pro tip: if you come across a coupon or advertisement when using your phone that seems too good to be true, or that comes from an unknown retailer, keep moving.
 There’s probably nothing there but disappointment and frustration.